joukos/PaperTTY/README.md

 Some notes:

 - Hardly tested, developed for a particular model - other models may not work or may need some code tweaking first
-  - If it sorta works but crashes or something else goes wrong and your display doesn't seem to work like usual anymore, **don't panic**, try the `scrub` command a couple of times first and wait for it to finish
+  - If it sorta works but crashes or something else goes wrong and your display doesn't seem to work like usual anymore, **don't panic**, try the `scrub` command a couple of times first and wait for it to finish - powering off and disconnecting the module completely ought to help as a last resort
+  - **Turns out my particular unit is actually *flawed* and doesn't do full refreshes properly so implementing it for other models has been mostly guesswork and wishful thinking**
+    - The `scrub` feature may be entirely unnecessary for normally functioning units
 - The code is surely littered with bugs and could use some refactoring
 - You need to figure out the parameters, font and encodings that work for *you*
+  - Importantly, Unicode support is lacking because the virtual terminal stores glyph indices in the buffer and the original value is lost in translation - my understanding is that there is currently development [being done](https://lkml.org/lkml/2018/6/26/1062) for the kernel to implement `/dev/vcsu*` which would rectify this, but it's not yet in the mainline kernel - option to use a pseudo TTY would be welcome in the mean time
 - Not much thought given to tricolor displays - you need to modify the part where attributes are skipped and implement it yourself (or donate such a display and I might take a look...)
 - Minimal error handling
 - You can't set an arbitrary size for the terminals with `ioctl`s - it would be better to use some pseudo terminal for this but then again, sometimes you specifically want `tty1` (imagine server crashing and having the kernel log imprinted on the e-ink)
 - Cursor placement is a bit obscure - this has to do with how the imaging library handles fonts and their metrics and it's not always very clear to me how they scale with the font... it works well enough though
 - The mirroring features were just an afterthought and don't work perfectly (probably simple to fix), also arbitrary rotation is missing (but easy to add)
-- The code was written for Python 2 - there are some forks and improvements on the Waveshare code around, but I wanted to make this work on the stock offering so didn't bother incorporating that stuff here
+- ~~The code was written for Python 2 - there are some forks and improvements on the Waveshare code around, but I wanted to make this work on the stock offering so didn't bother incorporating that stuff here~~
-  - Not that it needs much work to be compatible with Python 3
+  - *The code is now for Python 3*
 - While testing out some imaging library functions, I noticed that on another computer the library seemed to lack the `spacing` keyword argument for drawing text - this may be a problem in some environments but I didn't think much of it

 ## Conclusion